MicrosoftLearning/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_02L04_Deploy_and_manage_host_pools_and_hosts_with_PowerShell_ADDS.md

 #### Task 6: Manage app groups using PowerShell

-1. From the lab computer, switch to the Remote Desktop session to **az140-dc-vm11**, from the **Administrator: Windows PowerShell ISE** console, run the following to create a Remote App group:
+1. From the lab computer, switch to the Bastion session to **az140-dc-vm11**, from the **Administrator: Windows PowerShell ISE** console, run the following to create a Remote App group:

    ```powershell
    $subscriptionId = (Get-AzContext).Subscription.Id